 Ans.
-Tom, The American prisoner of battle, was well aware that’s life was saved by Sadao, although being a Japanese citizen, he could leave them on his own.
+Tom, The American prisoner of battle, was well aware that his life was saved by Sadao, although being a Japanese citizen, he could leave them on his own.
 He was aware of her sympathy for him.
-Furthermore, he understood that their home was a safe haven for him because they had lived in the America and could transfuse with him in English lightly.
+Furthermore, he understood that their home was a haven for him because they had lived in America and could transfuse with him in English lightly.
 The situation was not in his favor due to his poor health and severe wounds.
 Tom realized the compulsory goodness of Sadao and Hana.
 In the hearts of his own, he was very sure that they would not hand him over to the authorities who treated him inhumanely.
 Therefore, he was reluctant to leave Sadao home.

 (8) Describe the difficulties faced by D r Sadao when he decided to help the enemy soldier.

 The General understood his condition and assured him of sending assassins to repel the American.
-However, when no murderers reach for three nights, Sadao determine that he ‘could not leave from the second night’.
+However, when no murderers reach for three nights, Sadao determines that he ‘could not leave from the second night’.
 He decided to save the life of the American sailor for the second time.

-The Enemy NCERT Value Based Question Answers
+The Enemy Question Answers – NCERT Value-Based